 The Care Certificate is an agreed set of standards that define the knowledge, skills and behaviours expected of workers in care giving health and social care roles.
-It is made up of 15 Standards that that will be covered as part of a structured learning and induction programme.
+It is made up of 15 Standards that will be covered as part of a structured learning and induction programme.

 Care Workers need to demonstrate they have the required knowledge, skills and behaviours that meet the Standards, which can be achieved in a number of ways.
 However, as a minimum it will include one or more observations of the Care Worker working with Service Users.